5 Income Drivers for Creators You May Not Be Thinking OfFreelancing

 What is up, you wonderful people?
 My name is Cody Wanner.
 I’m a content creator on YouTube, also a video content creator and a freelancer.
 Right now, you may not be getting much work with your typical creative offering.
 Hi, videographers.
-So I thought I would give you a few ideas of how to expand your offering with your skillset and increase your revenue streams.
+So I thought I would give you a few ideas of how to expand your offering with your skillset and how to increase your revenue streams.

 1. Shooting product photos and video